formicant/LED-PWM/README.md

 # LED-PWM

-A program for `ATTiny2313` to control LED lighting brightness using a rotary encoder.
+A program for `ATtiny2313(A)` to control LED lighting brightness using a rotary encoder.

+## Profiles

+The program can be build in one for two profiles:
+- `lena` profile uses an `ATtiny2313` chip
+- `saxa` profile uses an `ATtiny2313A` chip

+The brightness levels and bounce periods are also different in the two profiles.

 ## Pins

 ```
-                           ATTiny 2313
+                        ATtiny 2313  (Lena)
+                        ATtiny 2313A (Saxa)
                            ┌───┐ ┌───┐
             (RESET/dW) PA2─┤1  ╰─╯ 20├─VCC
                  (RXD) PD0─┤2      19├─PB7 (UCSK/SCL/PCINT7)